Ramapough Mountain Indians: Petition for federal recognition

+Recent events (1995-2010)

-In 1995, New Jersey established a Commission on American Indian Affairs (then called the Commission on Native American Affairs) with two seats each for the recognized tribes of the Ramapough Mountain Indians, the Nanticoke Lenni-Lenape, and the Powhatan Renape (the latter two groups are located in southern New Jersey.)
+In 1995, New Jersey established a Commission on American Indian Affairs (then termed the Commission on Native American Affairs) with two seats each for the recognized tribes of the Ramapough Mountain Indians, the Nanticoke Lenni-Lenape, and the Powhatan Renape (the latter two groups are located in southern New Jersey).
 In addition, two seats were reserved for Inter-Tribal Members, persons who belonged to other tribes but lived in New Jersey.
-The Commission has been placed in the Department of State.
+The commission has been placed in the Department of State.

-In the spring of 2006, Emil Mann, a Ramapough Lenape man, was killed by gunshots from a New Jersey State Parks Police ranger in a confrontation with people on ATVs in Ringwood State Park.
+During the spring of 2006, Emil Mann, a Ramapough Lenape man, was killed by gunshots from a New Jersey State Parks Police ranger in a confrontation with people on all-terrain vehicles in Ringwood State Park.
 His family filed a civil suit against the state.
 Governor Jon Corzine's staff met with the Ramapough Lenape and other Native Americans in the state to identify problem areas and improve relations.
-The state undertook an investigation into the shooting, and a grand jury indicted one of the rangers.
+The state investigated the shooting, and a grand jury indicted one of the rangers.

-In August 2006, Governor Jon Corzine formed the New Jersey Committee on Native American Community Affairs to investigate issues of civil rights, education, employment, fair housing, environmental protection, health care, infrastructure and equal opportunity confronting members of New Jersey's three indigenous Native American tribes and other New Jersey residents of Native American descent.
-The Committee's report was delivered on December 17, 2007 and cited "lingering discrimination, ignorance of state history and culture, and cynicism in the treatment of Indian people".
+During August 2006, Governor Corzine formed the New Jersey Committee on Native American Community Affairs to investigate issues of civil rights, education, employment, fair housing, environmental protection, health care, infrastructure, and equal opportunity, confronting members of New Jersey's three indigenous Native American tribes and other New Jersey residents of Native American descent.
+The committee's report was delivered on December 17, 2007, and cited "lingering discrimination, ignorance of state history and culture, and cynicism in the treatment of Indian people".

 State and federal officials have worked with the tribes on other issues related to their people.
-For instance, in preparation for the 2010 census, state and federal officials consulted with the recognized tribes on means to get accurate counts of their people.
+In preparation for the 2010 census, state and federal officials consulted with the recognized tribes on means to get accurate counts of their people.
 The Census Bureau has created local partnerships.
-It recognizes State Designated Tribal Statistical Areas (SDTSA), which are established by state consultation with local tribes to identify significant areas of American Indian populations outside reservations (these had been overlooked in the twentieth century).
+It recognizes State Designated Tribal Statistical Areas, which are established by state consultation with local tribes to identify significant areas of American Indian populations outside reservations (these had not been examined during the twentieth century).
 In New Jersey, these are identified as Passaic and Bergen counties for the Ramapough Mountain Tribe, and Cumberland County for the Nanticoke Lenni-Lenape.
 The Rankokus Indian Reservation no longer qualifies, as the state has taken back much of the land it had earlier leased to the Powhatan Renape.

 Tribal enrollment

-The tribe requires members to have at least one Ramapough parent.
+The tribe has required members to be descended directly from an identified Ramapough parent listed in tribal records.
+People must provide certified birth certificates and documentation of at least three generations to a listed Ramapough ancestor.

 Environmental concerns

-The tribe has experienced environmental controversies in relation to corporate efforts on or near their land:
+The tribe has experienced environmental controversies in relation to corporate efforts on or near their land.